Orbit-based structural decomposition and stellar population recovery for edge-on barred galaxies: Introduction

 With the development of integral field spectroscopy (IFS) surveys in recent years, other decomposition techniques have become possible.
-IFS surveys such as SAURON \citep{Bacon2001}, $\rm ATLAS^{3D}$ \citep{Cappellari2011}, CALIFA \citep{Sanchez2012}, SAMI \citep{Bryant2015}, MaNGA \citep{Bundy2015}, and multiple VLT/MUSE programmes \citep{Bacon2017} have provided spatially resolved spectra for thousands of nearby galaxies.
-Therefore, one choice is to decompose galaxies directly by fitting their spectra (e.g. \citealp{Johnston2012,Johnston2014,Tabor2017,Tabor2019,Oh2020,Pak2021}) based on the full spectral fitting technique such as pPXF \citep{Cappellari2004,Cappellari2017}.
-This spectroscopic decomposition method can not only separate different structures but also estimate the stellar population of each component.
-Another approach is to decompose galaxies by combining the photometry and kinematics derived from spectra (e.g. \citealp{Rigamonti2023,Rigamonti2024}).
+Such IFS surveys as SAURON \citep{Bacon2001}, $\rm ATLAS^{3D}$ \citep{Cappellari2011}, CALIFA \citep{Sanchez2012}, SAMI \citep{Bryant2015}, MaNGA \citep{Bundy2015}, and multiple VLT/MUSE programmes \citep{Bacon2017} have provided spatially resolved spectra for thousands of nearby galaxies.
+Therefore, one option is to decompose galaxies directly by fitting their spectra (e.g. \citealp{Johnston2012,Johnston2014,Tabor2017,Tabor2019,Oh2020,Pak2021}) based on the full spectral fitting technique such as pPXF \citep{Cappellari2004,Cappellari2017}.
+This spectroscopic decomposition method is not only capable of separating different structures, but also estimating the stellar population of each component.
+Another approach is to decompose galaxies by combining the photometry and kinematics derived from the spectra (e.g. \citealp{Rigamonti2023,Rigamonti2024}).
 However, bar structures are not treated as individual components in these works.